polarityio/mandiant-threat-intelligence/README.md

 ### Vulnerability Rating Sources
 Only return results for Vulnerabilities that come from the Rating Sources selected here.

-### Search Results Type
-Search Results returns for Indicators, Malware, Reports, Threat Actors, and Vulnerabilities.
-Use this to limit the Search Results to just one specific Type, `All` types, or disable the Search Results with `None`.

 ### Ignored Entities
 Comma separated list of entities that you never want looked up.
 Should be set to "Only admins can view and edit".